Teasotea/TextSummarization/README.md

  `rugpt3large_based_on_gpt2` and `RUT5-base-paraphraser`.
 Choose the last one, thus it shows the best perfomance
  6) Visualise and compare results with human-made summaries, that could be found here:  ([nbviewer](https://raw.githubusercontent.com/Teasotea/textSummarization/main/data/evaluation_summary_all.txt)) with ROUGE metric

-## Additional approach
+## Additional Approach Details
-I also have tried ready-to-use solutions with pretrained transformers:
+Ready-to-use solutions with pretrained transformers:
    * Bert2bert Model `rubert-base-cased`
    * T5 pretrained on Telegram dataset `rut5-base`
    * T5 pretrained on Gazeta.ru dataset `rut5-base`
-T5 pretrained on Telegram dataset model has shown the best results, which could be further ranked using the steps descibed above and get ready to use
+T5 pretrained on Telegram dataset model has shown the best results.
+Hence, it could be further ranked using the steps descibed above and get ready to use by selecting most-ranked sentences

 ## Results